 The distribution of new cluster data (that is, data stored in the cluster after the new nodes have been added) uses the new nodes without manual intervention.

 For more information, see Section 7.14, “Adding NDB Cluster Data Nodes Online”.

 Native support for default column values.
 Starting with NDB 7.1.0, default values for table columns are stored by

 NDBCLUSTER, rather than by the MySQL server as was previously the case.
 Because less data must be sent from an SQL node to the data nodes, inserts on tables having column value defaults can be performed more efficiently than before.

 Tables created using previous NDB Cluster releases can still be used in NDB 7.1.0 and later, although they do not support native default values and continue to use defaults supplied by the MySQL server until they are upgraded.
 This can be done by means of an offline

 You cannot set or change a table column's default value using an online

 Distribution of MySQL users and privileges.
 Previously, MySQL users and privileges created on one SQL node were unique to that SQL node, due to the fact that the MySQL grant tables were restricted to using the

-In MySQL Cluster NDB 7.0 and later, you can increase the number of data nodes in the cluster while the cluster remains in operation.
-See Section 7.13, “Adding MySQL Cluster Data Nodes Online”, for more information.
+NDB Cluster 7.2 also supports increasing the number of data nodes in the cluster while the cluster remains in operation.
+See Section 7.14, “Adding NDB Cluster Data Nodes Online”, for more information.